Switch Port Mode Interfaces for an FDM-Managed Device

 • Interfaces configured for switch port mode do not support IP addresses.
 If the interface is currently referenced in or configured for VPN, DHCP, or is associated with a static route, you must manually remove the IP address.

-• You cannot use any member of the bridge group interface as a a switch port.
+• You cannot use any member of the bridge group interface as a switch port.

 • The MTU for a VLAN interface must be 1500 bytes.
 Unnamed VLAN interfaces do not support any other configuration.